 Our R&D efforts are focused on developing new products and systems as well as enhancing existing hardware and software products in mission, signal and image processing.
 Our R&D goal is to fully exploit and maintain our technological lead in the high-performance, real-time sensor processing industry and in mission computing, platform management and other safety-critical applications.
-Expenditures for research and development amounted to \$68.9 million, \$58.8 million, and \$54.1 million in fiscal 2019, 2018, and 2017, respectively.
-As of June 30, 2019, we had 551 employees, including hardware and software architects and design engineers, primarily engaged in engineering and research and product development activities.
+Expenditures for research and development amounted to \$98.5 million, and \$58.8 million in fiscal years 2020, 2019, and 2018, respectively.
+As of July 3, 2020, we had 643 employees, including hardware and software architects and design engineers, primarily engaged in engineering and research and product development activities.
 These individuals, in conjunction with our sales team, also devote a portion of their time to assisting customers in utilizing our products, developing new uses for these products and anticipating customer requirements for new products.